This article was originally published in December 2015. It was last updated in August 2023.

 The vibe: Casual and cozy.

 The popular brewery has a presence in both Noda and LoSo.
-The NoDa location is the original and it’s more of an intimate nano-brewery has a selection of 26 beers on taps and light fare food.
-Head to Protagonist’s new lower South End location for more selection and pizza.
+The NoDa location is the original and it’s more of an intimate nano-brewery has a selection of 20 beers on taps and light fare food.
+Head to Protagonist’s new lower South End location for a wider beer selection plus pizza.

-The vibe: The street-facing outdoor has a front porch feel where you can enjoy a beer and people watch.
+The vibe: The street-facing outdoor patio has a front porch feel where you can enjoy a beer and people watch.

-Grab a pint of: Mr. Diamond, a Protagonist original fruit beer (5% ABV) Full beer list
+Grab a pint of: Dolly, a Protagonist original blond ale (5.2% ABV) Full beer list